Episode Transcript

 Oh, George Rilla drove a white money Carlo.

-Speaker 4 (13:48):
+Speaker 2 (13:48):

 He got a white Monte Carlo.
 He peeped me out.

 play video.
-I remember that we got there almost around seven,
+I remember that we got there almost around seven.

-saving Tody with what play video?
+Your saving toty with what play video?
+Buado the Blue?

 He come out and told me and said, hey, what

-can't I have to go back to my house because
+can I have to go back to my house because

-my girlfriend she come out from Richmond.
-So to make
+my girlfriend.
+She come out from Richmond, so to make

-this toy show, we leave.
+this toy show.

 Speaker 1 (14:11):

-you might meet up with a friend of yours there,
+if you might meet up with a friend of yours there,

 But instead you ran into another guy, Roberto Hernandez, who